OpenDocCN/dsai-notes-pt2-zh/docs/scipycon-2018/SciPy 2018视频专辑 - P3：SciPy 2018视频专辑 (P3. Bringing ipywidgets Support to plotly.py _ SciPy 2018 _ Jon - GalileoHua - BV1TE411n7Ny.md

-# SciPy 2018视频专辑 - P3：SciPy 2018视频专辑 (P3.
+# P3：SciPy 2018视频专辑 (P3.
 Bringing ipywidgets Support to plotly.py _ SciPy 2018 _ Jon - GalileoHua - BV1TE411n7Ny

  So， I'm John Mies， and I'm looking forward to having a chance to talk with you all today。